Yes, Your Gut Changes As You Age: Here Are 4 Ways To Keep It Healthy

 How the gut microbiome changes as you age.

-In a study comparing the gut microbiome of Northern Italian centenarians to young adults (30-somethings), they found that the elders had a loss of generally healthy microbes and an increase in inflammatory microbes.
+In a study comparing the gut microbiome of Northern Italian centenarians to young adults (30-somethings), they found that the elders had a loss of generally healthy microbes and an increase in inflammatory microbes6.
 The genetic makeup of the elder microbiome was less capable of processing fiber and producing short-chain fatty acids (SCFAs).
 As you might know, SCFAs are the currency of gut health and critical to health throughout the body.
 So to be less capable of producing them is a sign of diminished health or, in other words, aging.

-In a different study out of Ireland, researchers showed that aging was associated with a decline in diversity in the gut.
+In a different study out of Ireland7, researchers showed that aging was associated with a decline in diversity in the gut.
 Diversity is important to gut health, and when we lose diversity, we tend to make ourselves vulnerable to disease.
 And once again, they saw a loss of the microbes that produce SCFAs.

 Taken together, it appears that the gut microbiome does, in fact, decline with age and that these changes may help to explain the emergence of disease that occurs as we age.
-For example, a 2017 study found that brain amyloid, the thing that causes Alzheimer's disease, was associated with an increased level of pro-inflammatory microbes in cognitively impaired elderly.
+For example, a 2017 study8 found that brain amyloid, the thing that causes Alzheimer's disease, was associated with an increased level of pro-inflammatory microbes in cognitively impaired elderly.

 How to maintain a healthy gut as you age.